bseverns/seedBox/tests/test_app/README.md

 ## Open questions + follow-ups

-* The roadmap calls out tap-tempo (`recordTapTempoInterval`) and preset primes, but we only have an automated check for the live-input flow.
-We should either add tap-tempo + preset prime tests or explicitly document why they ride on the legacy LFSR path without bespoke coverage.【F:docs/roadmaps/seed_system.md†L10-L24】【F:tests/test_app/test_seed_prime_modes.cpp†L9-L41】
+* Tap-tempo + preset primes are now covered, but keep in mind preset primes still piggy-back on the LFSR order when the preset buffer is empty, so any new regression should keep calling `setSeedPreset()` up front.【F:docs/roadmaps/seed_system.md†L10-L24】【F:tests/test_app/test_seed_prime_modes.cpp†L92-L171】
 * `util::ScaleQuantizer` has `SnapUp` and `SnapDown` hooks mentioned in the doc, but the test suite only hits the default snap-to-scale path.
 Worth scoping a regression that nudges a seed upward/downward to prove we honor those future UI